5 New Coronavirus Cases Confirmed in Tokyo

 - Русский

-Tokyo, May 17 (Jiji Press)--Five new cases of the coronavirus were confirmed in Tokyo on Sunday, metropolitan government sources said.
+Tokyo, May 20 (Jiji Press)--Five new cases of the novel coronavirus were confirmed in Tokyo on Wednesday, with the daily number in the Japanese capital standing below 10 for the second consecutive day, metropolitan government officials said.

-The daily number of new cases in the Japanese capital fell to its lowest level since the three marked on March 22.
+A total of eight new infection cases were found in Japan.
+One death was confirmed in Toyama Prefecture, central Japan, bringing the total death toll linked to the virus in the country to 787.

 [Copyright The Jiji Press, Ltd.]